-We view DLG's asset quality as good, supported by the Group's relatively conservative investment portfolio, which the group has further de-risked during 2022, low reinsurance recoverables as a percentage of shareholders' equity and low levels of goodwill and other intangible assets relative to equity.
+We view DLG's asset quality as good, supported by the Group's relatively conservative investment portfolio, which the group further de-risked during 2022, and low reinsurance recoverables as a percentage of shareholders' equity, despite relatively higher levels of goodwill and other intangible assets.

-As at YE21, c.74% of the Group's assets were held in fixed income securities (including private placements) and c11% in cash.
-The Group's high risk assets as a percentage of shareholders' equity ratio stood at around 24% as of YE21, primarily comprising property investments and high yield bonds.
-DLG also has some an exposure to UK infrastructure, which supports the asset strategy backing longer-dated periodical payment order liabilities (PPOs), as well as commercial real estate loans.
-During 2022, the group took some actions on its investment portfolio, most notably the sale of some longer duration credit, and recently announced a 15% value reduction in its property investment portfolio.
+At YE22, the vast majority of the group's investment portfolio is invested mainly in fixed-income securities and cash, with around 10% held in government bonds, 54% in corporate bonds, 2% in investment-grade private placement, 5% in Infrastructure debt, 4% in commercial real estate loans and 19% in cash.
+The Group's high risk assets as a percentage of shareholders' equity ratio stood at around 27% at YE22, primarily comprising property investments and high yield bonds.
+DLG also has some exposure to UK infrastructure, which supports its asset strategy backing longer-dated periodical payment order liabilities (PPOs), as well as commercial real estate loans.
+During 2022, DLG reported realised and unrealised losses resulting from £39.1 million fair value adjustments to commercial property and £24.9 million of realised losses from disposals of longer duration US dollar credit relating the actions to derisk its investment portfolio.

-The credit quality of the fixed income portfolio remains good, with c.92% investment grade (including investment grade private placements) and c.57% rated A or higher, with a well-diversified portfolio by sector.
-The average interest rate duration of the group's debt securities was 2.5 years at YE21, comprised almost entirely of corporate bonds.
-This is significantly higher than a number of its UK/ European P&C peers.
-We expect this has reduced slightly following with the aforementioned sales.
+The credit quality of the fixed income portfolio remains good.
+Around 92% of the portfolio is investment grade (including investment grade private placements) and 63% is rated A or higher, with a well-diversified portfolio by sector.
+The average interest rate duration of the group's debt securities was 2.3 years at YE22 (2021: 2.5 years), comprised almost entirely of corporate bonds.
+Corporate bonds represented a material c.83% of debt securities as at YE22, which is significantly higher than a number of its UK/European P&C peers.

-Capital adequacy: Solvency II ratio fell during 2022 but management will prioritise capital rebuild
+Capital adequacy: Solvency II ratio fell during 2022 but management is prioritising capital rebuild

-Financial market volatility together with weak performance during 2022 has lead to an erosion of the group's capitalisation and resulted in DLG's decision to suspend its final dividend payment.
-The group's regulatory solvency ratio, which stood at 160% at YE21 (on a pro-forma basis after taking into account the final YE21 dividends, £100 million of share buybacks and the redemption of the £250 million Tier 2 debt instrument in April 2022), fell towards the bottom end of the group's target operating range of 140%-180% during 2022.
+Financial market volatility, together with weak performance during 2022 driven by claims inflation in motor and severe weather in home, led to an erosion of the group's capitalisation and resulted in DLG's decision to suspend its final dividend payment.
+The group's regulatory solvency ratio, which stood at 147% at YE22 and broadly unchanged at 31 March 2023, is towards the bottom end of the group's target operating range of 140%-180%.

-DLG's available capital was eroded by underwriting losses, widening credit spreads, losses on the sale of long duration credit and a £45 million reduction in the value group's property investment portfolios.
+DLG's available capital was eroded by underwriting losses, widening credit spreads, losses on the sale of long duration credit and a reduction in the value of the group's property investments.
 This more than offset the decline in capital requirements relating to the sale of longer duration credit and other capital management actions taken during the period.